belindamo/quartz/content/🏡 earth/Computer Science/papers (temp)/Draft, Sketch, Prove.md

 # Notes

-Draft, Sketch, and Prove (DSP) is >> a method that maps informal proofs to formal proof sketches, and uses the sketches to guide an automated prover by directing its search to easier sub-problems.
+Draft, Sketch, and Prove (DSP) is a method that does this >> a method that maps informal proofs to formal proof sketches, and uses the sketches to guide an automated prover by directing its search to easier sub-problems.
 <!--LEARN:B4mxSwSL-->